SteamServerUI/StationeersServerUI/readme.md

 Additionally, it offers full Discord integration, enabling you and your community to monitor and manage the server directly from a Discord server.
 Features include real-time server status updates, console output, and the ability to start, stop, and restore backups via Discord commands.

 **Important:** For security reasons, do not expose this UI directly to the internet without a secure authentication mechanism.
 Do not port forward the UI directly.

+Special thanks to @mitoskalandiel for adding Linux and Docker support!

 ## Table of Contents